Sunak warns of ‘challenging’ winter of strikes, high costs and NHS backlogs

 Downing Street said the potential for power blackouts was not discussed but insisted ministers are “preparing for all eventualities”.

 “We do have quite a diverse energy provision.
-Offshore wind continues to provide a huge amount of our energy, particularly during the winter months,” a spokesman said.
+Offshore wind continues to provide a huge amount of our energy, particularly during the winter months,” the spokesman said.

 “While we are preparing for all eventualities, we are confident that we will continue to have good provision throughout the winter months.”